Neurosonography Salary

 Neurosonography Job Outlook

 The job outlook for the neurosonographers will remain to be good and will provide better career and job opportunities in the future for ultrasound technicians who specialize in neurosonography.
-As a matter of fact, the US BLS reported that the sub-specialized field of neurosonography will grow by 18% in the next eight years.
+Actually, the US BLS reported that the sub-specialized field of neurosonography would grow by 18% in the next eight years.

 Leave a Reply